Fiji national under-20 football team: OFC

 The OFC Under 20 Qualifying Tournament is a tournament held once every two years to decide the two qualification spots for the Oceania Football Confederation (OFC) and its representatives at the FIFA U-20 World Cup.

 Current technical staff

 Current squad

-The following players were called up for the 2022 OFC U-19 Championship from 7 to 20 September 2022.
-Names in italics denote players who have been capped for the Senior team.
+The following players were named in the squad for the 2023 FIFA U-20 World Cup, to be played in May-June 2023.

-Caps and goals as of 1 September 2022 before the game against Papua New Guinea.
+Caps and goals correct as of 21 February 2023, after the match against New Zealand.